-- Ensuring that nurses and supervisors receive the education and coaching that they need to become competent to deliver the program and that builds on their pre-existing professional education and experience.
-The curriculum, content and methods of education and coaching need to prepare NFP nurses and supervisors in the unique practice skills inherent in relationship-based, strengths-focused intervention and be relevant to local context.
-NFP supervisors need additional education to ensure that they develop the necessary competencies for their unique role. - Over time, additional NFP education will also need to be provided to update and maintain competence in long-standing NFP nurses and supervisors - Clinical governance responsibility so that NFP reflects best practice within each country on issues such as child protection, child and maternal health clinical practice and professional regulation - Providing on-going opportunities for reflection, problem solving and learning through communities of practice - Ensuring a system is in place for on-going clinical consultation and reflective supervision/ coaching (for supervisors and nurses) on practice issues as they relate to the NFP model. - Adapting and updating visit-to-visit guidelines and materials for the country on an ongoing basis in relation to new maternal or child health research evidence and in response to nurse feedback - Aligning and embedding NFP nursing practice and education within national systems of accreditation, service provision, professional regulation, governance and education - Developing increased capacity for self-sufficiency and sustainability in education and coaching as the program grows - Implementing new program augmentations as they are developed, amended as required for local context c.
+• Ensuring that nurses and supervisors receive the education and coaching that they need to become competent to deliver the program and that builds on their pre-existing professional

+- Over time, additional NFP education will also need to be provided to update and maintain competence in long-standing NFP nurses and supervisors - Clinical governance responsibility so that NFP reflects best practice within each country on issues such as child protection, child and maternal health clinical practice and professional regulation - Providing on-going opportunities for reflection, problem solving and learning through communities of practice - Ensuring a system is in place for on-going clinical consultation and reflective supervision/ coaching (for supervisors and nurses) on practice issues as they relate to the NFP model. - Adapting and updating visit-to-visit guidelines and materials for the country on an ongoing basis in relation to new maternal or child health research evidence and in response to nurse feedback - Aligning and embedding NFP nursing practice and education within national systems of accreditation, service provision, professional regulation, governance, and education - Developing increased capacity for self-sufficiency and sustainability in education and coaching as the program grows - Implementing new program augmentations as they are developed, amended as required for local context c.
 Service development and organisational support